Peter-Malcolm/keyparse/README.md

 # then use it
 parser.parse(key)

+# obviously it is reuseable
+parser.parse(key2)

-# This will return parsed as above.
+# This will return parsed as above and something similar for key2
 ```